xy2404/p8105_hw6_xy2404/homework6.md

     ## Multiple R-squared:  0.7183, Adjusted R-squared:  0.717
     ## F-statistic: 524.6 on 21 and 4320 DF,  p-value: < 2.2e-16

+I clean the dataset firstly, Then I change the character of variables and make the data tidy.
+The dataset contains babysex, bhead, blength, bwt, delwt, fincome, frace, gaweeks, malform, menarche, mheight, momage, mrace, parity, pnumlbw, pnumsga, ppbmi, ppwt, smoken, wtgain variables.
+And the dataset is stored in the dataframe, which has 4342 rows and 20 columns.
+I want to explore the association between bwt and other all predictors, I use the lm function to find it.

 #### Hypothesis:

 *Y* = *β*<sub>0</sub> + *β*<sub>1</sub> \* (*x*<sub>1</sub>)*b**a**b**y**s**e**x* + *β*<sub>2</sub> \* (*x*<sub>2</sub>)*b**h**e**a**d* + *β*<sub>3</sub> \* (*x*<sub>3</sub>)*b**l**e**n**g**t**h* + *β*<sub>4</sub> \* (*x*<sub>4</sub>)*w**t**g**a**i**n* + *β*<sub>5</sub> \* (*x*<sub>5</sub>)*s**m**o**k**e**n*